singhbhavya/juxtascope/README.md

 **Juxtaposition & doublet detection** for segmentation-based spatial transcriptomics (Xenium, MERFISH, CosMx).
 This is meant to be run it *after* annotation to find cells whose transcriptome mixes two identities.The pipeline **labels each by the mixing/juxtaposed pair** (e.g. *Juxtaposed T cell - Macrophage*).

-This will work with your **own broad + granular annotations** (as this is a POST-ANNOTATION pipeline), and accepts **custom marker signatures**.
+This will work with your **own broad + granular annotations** (as this is a POST-ANNOTATION pipeline).
+While JuxtaScope does its own marker selection, it alternatively accepts **custom marker signatures**.
 Marker genes are identified for broad cellular identities (epithelial, vascular, immune, etc.) as well as within-compartment cellular identities (B cells, T cells, etc) to identify cross-compartment doublets (e.g., Immmune - Vascular) and within-compartment doublets (e.g., Dendritic cell - T cell).

 ![Pipeline Overview](https://github.com/singhbhavya/juxtascope/blob/main/example_outputs/pipeline_overview.png)